What's The Deal With SPACs?

 Here's What's Happening

-Investors are putting their money into SPACs because the equity markets have left little room to grow as asset prices are reaching their peak.
+Investors are putting their money into SPACs because the equity markets have left little room to grow as stock prices continue peaking.
 So SPACs give sophisticated investors a place to invest their money with above market returns.
 It's one of the few areas that still has a high probability of successful positive returns, as opposed to the equity markets as a whole which are growing more and more unstable.
 Since SPACs acquire their companies at a premium, it generates a surge of momentum trading around the stock, at which original investors in the SPAC can sell for a remarkable return.
-Retail traders are often left holding the bag of whatever is left, and some of these companies being purchased by SPACs aren't worth their salt.
+Retail traders are often left holding the bag of whatever is left, and some of these companies being purchased by SPACs aren't worth much of anything.

 And there really aren't that many places left to invest within the equity market.
 It's pretty tapped out to the average investor, but investors with access to more money can invest in riskier assets (such as SPACs), then sell it to retail investors for a massive profit.
 Retail investors might be able to catch the tail end of the momentum swing and capitalize on a smaller gain, but the sharks will always eat first.